History of the University of Chicago: 1990s–present

 In 1990, the Consortium on Chicago School Research (CCSR) was created after the passage of the Chicago School Reform Act that decentralized governance of the city's public schools.
-Researchers at the University of Chicago joined with researchers from Chicago Public Schools and other organizations to form CCSR with the imperative to study this landmark restructuring and its long-term effects.
-Since then CCSR has undertaken research on many of Chicago's school reform efforts, some of which have been embraced by other cities as well.
+Researchers at the University of Chicago joined with researchers from Chicago Public Schools and other organizations to form the CCSR with the goal of studying this landmark restructuring and its long-term effects.
+Since then, the CCSR has undertaken research on many of Chicago's school reform efforts, some of which have been embraced by other cities as well.
 Thus, CCSR studies have also informed broader national movements in public education.

+On May 21, 1991, Divinity School professor Ioan P. Culianu was assassinated in a bathroom stall on the third floor of Swift Hall.

 In 1999, then-President Hugo Sonnenschein announced plans to relax the university's famed core curriculum, reducing the number of required courses from 21 to 15.
 When The New York Times, The Economist, and other major news outlets picked up this story, the university became the focal point of a national debate on education.
 The changes were ultimately implemented, but the controversy led to President Sonnenschein's resignation in 2000.

 In 2006, the University of Chicago's Oriental Institute became the center of controversy when U.S. federal courts ruled to seize and auction its valuable collection of ancient Persian artifacts, the proceeds of which would go to compensate the victims of a 1997 bombing in Jerusalem that the United States believes was funded by Iran.
 The ruling threatens the university's invaluable collection of ancient clay tablets held by the Oriental Institute since the 1930s but officially owned by Iran.